Trashpanda70/Pokemon-Game/README.md

 - Berry plants
 - Make Hoopa learn Spiritual Gaze
 - Make Galandart boss battle have a random spear for Rushing Lance (include no spear as an option)
-- Create a GIF to show at the start of the intro to flow with the music better or change intro song
 - Give custom music themes to Mewtwo and Landorus (might not happen)
 - Create move animations for custom moves (ugh)
-- Drone item to replace Fly HM, I am struggling to figure out this one and it might not be implemented but is something I want to add
+- Drone item to replace Fly HM
 - Certain small caves or rooms in other caves that legendary Pokemon appear in
 - Some miscellaneous islands that may or may not be post game.
 Undecided as to how many to add
 - The map for the final battle against the Game Dev (me if you couldnt guess)